On Land

 The label gives the height of a wall.
 It will typically be used for knee walls.
 It can be used in section or in plan.
 It will only work as an associated label; select the wall and check the "Label Elements" box.
 The value displayed is the height of the wall in the settings.
 This means that for trimmed walls,

 "Labels are text blocks or symbols optionally linked to construction elements and 2D fills.
 Labels allow you to identify or comment elements or parts of your design."
-That's from the ArchiCAD 9 Ref Guide page 343, and it's pretty succinct so I'll keep it.
+That's from the Archicad 9 Ref Guide page 343, and it's pretty succinct so I'll keep it.
 Here's more: "You can use labels in two ways: • Independent labels manually placed using the